sivaratrisrinivas/contextclips/README.md

 # Context Clips

-A modern, context-aware clipboard manager Chrome extension that intelligently organizes your copied content by source, type, and time.
+A beautifully designed, context-aware clipboard manager Chrome extension inspired by Apple's minimalist design philosophy.
+Intelligently organizes your copied content with elegant simplicity.

 ## ✨ Features

+### Core Features
 - **🎯 Smart Capture**: Automatically captures clipboard content with rich context (URL, page title, timestamp)
-- **📂 Organized History**: View all your clips in a clean, searchable interface
-- **⚡ Quick Access**: Fast keyboard navigation with arrow keys
+- **🏷️ Domain Filtering**: Filter clips by website with elegant pill buttons
-- **🔍 Powerful Search**: Find clips instantly by content, domain, or page title
+- **🔍 Instant Search**: Find clips instantly across content, domains, and page titles
+- **📋 One-Click Copy**: Click any clip to copy it back to your clipboard
+- **🔗 Quick Access**: Cmd/Ctrl + Click to open the source page
-- **🎨 Beautiful UI**: Modern dark theme with smooth interactions
+- **🎨 Beautiful UI**: Minimalist design with light/dark mode support
 - **🔒 Privacy First**: All data stored locally in your browser - no cloud, no tracking

-- **⌨️ Keyboard Shortcuts**: Full keyboard navigation support
+### Design Philosophy
+Inspired by Jony Ive's approach to design:
+- **Extreme Simplicity**: Clean, uncluttered interface that focuses on your content
+- **Intuitive Interactions**: No learning curve - actions feel natural and discoverable
+- **Visual Feedback**: Smooth animations and immediate feedback for every action
+- **Content First**: Your clips are the hero, the UI serves to enhance them

 ## 🚀 Installation